 TWEL111 - WELDING I

-Principles and Practices presents the fundamental theory of the practice in gas, arc, gas-shielded, arc, semi-automatic from MIG and TIG and also to complete their 3G or 4G, unlimited fillet groove welding plate which would make them an asset to the industry.
+Principles and Practices present the fundamental theory of the practice in gas, arc, gas-shielded, ARC, semi-automatic from MIG and TIG and also to complete their 3G or 4G, unlimited fillet groove welding plate which would make them an asset to the industry.
 There will be instruction of plasma cutting and oxygen and acetylene cutting and burning for structural steel.
 In order to get to the advance level, both 3G and 4G must be completed.
 Students that have both 3G and 4G can acquire 6G pipe certification at their expense.
 Students will be eligible to take the next level of welding.
 Prerequisite: Welding 111